agustinustheo/disperse.sol/README.md

 - Be aware of transaction fees (each transaction costs ~5000 lamports)
 - Token account creation costs rent (~0.00203928 SOL per account)
 - Consider rate limits when sending many transactions
+- Never hardcode private keys in your code - use environment variables or secure key management
+- Validate all input data (addresses, amounts) before processing
+- Keep a record of all transactions (signatures) for auditing
+- For large transfers, consider implementing a multi-signature setup for additional security

 ## License